 My main role in the company is to ensure a consistently high level of service across all our offices, for our teachers, admins, customer services, visiting teachers and educators.
 In practice, this means investigating and designing research and development projects, creation and refinement of processes and policies, ensuring visiting teachers and educators are receiving continued professional development, training and support, and creating valuable partnerships with the community such as mainly music, and ASB Showgrounds for our free children’s day event.

-My passion is to do my part to help improve the lives of children in New Zealand and all over the world and my business has allowed me to do that so I find my job immensely fulfilling.
+My passion is to do my part to help improve the lives of children in New Zealand and all over the world and my business has allowed me to do that so I find my job immensely fulfilling.”

 We had to sell our property, borrow heavily and after two years of searching, finally took over Lighthouse Preschool.
-We made a whole lot of changes to the centre and very soon it build up a long waiting list.
+We made a whole lot of changes to the centre and very soon it built up a long waiting list.
 During this time, we saw a gap in the space, so we decided to bring our Lighthouse curriculum to the home-based market, that’s how Lighthouse at-home Childcare came about.

 From day one, we focused on quality and innovation, and put children’s interests at the top of the priority list in all decisions we make.
 Lighthouse at-home has grown from strength to strength, and I believe it’s setting new benchmarks for the industry.

 Looking at the business now, I am truly proud of all that we have achieved as a team.
 I have been announced as a finalist both in the EY Entrepreneur of the Year Awards and the NEXT Woman of the Year Award, which I’m extremely humbled by.

 Our staff get thank-you letters, gifts on a daily basis for what we’ve done for their children, we see first-hand the positive changes our services make in those families lives!
 Seeing the smiles on children’s faces, and hearing the stories of happy parents, grandparents and caregivers gives me so much joy and makes going to work every day a great experience.

 I feel through Lighthouse, I’m not only able to deliver the best outcome to my children, my mother in-law, but I’m also helping hundreds of other families.
 I think being able to follow my dream has made me a better woman and better mother.
 I feel fulfilled and inspired.

 What advice would you give other people about following your dreams?

-Remain true to who you are and what you believe in.
-You’ll be tumbled around and challenges are just part of the journey, when that happens, remind yourself the reasons that you started on this journey and celebrate the achievements you’ve made on the way.
+- When things do get tough, and they will, remind yourself of the reasons that you started on this journey and celebrate the achievements you’ve made on the way.